 In looking to address the necessary improvements to community facilities and physical infrastructure set out in Table 3 of Section 6 within the Ryedale Plan, more detailed analysis will be presenting in the corresponding Infrastructure Funding Statement.
+Infrastructure requirements must now be considered within the context of the wider North Yorkshire Council, this will also be covered within the IFS.
 The information will draw from any Community Infrastructure Levy (CIL) spending and S106 expenditure within the monitoring period.